tinacms/tina.io/content/guides/nextjs/git-based/other-json-helpers.md

 title: Other JSON helpers
 ---

-The previous example demonstrated how to create a form with `useJsonForm`, but there are additional hooks and HOC's to work with.
+The previous example demonstrated how to create a form with `useJsonForm`, but there are additional hooks and HOC's to work with when using JSON as a data source.

 ### Global Forms